Francisco-Ferreira-analyst/Pizza-Sales/README.md

 ## 🛠️ Tools & Technologies

-- **Power BI** for dashboard design and visualization
+- **SQL** for querying and aggregating raw sales data
-- **Excel** for data preparation and cleaning
+- **Excel** for data preparation, cleaning and dashboard visualization
 - **DAX** for custom calculations

 ---

 ## 📁 Files & Access

-Due to file size limitations on GitHub, the full dataset and Power BI dashboard file are available via external download.
+Some files are included directly in this repository (such as SQL scripts and documentation).
+However, due to GitHub's file size limitations, larger assets are available via external download.

 ---